yazid-hoblos/yazid-hoblos/README.md

 You can connect with me on:

-- LinkedIn: www.linkedin.com/in/yazid-hoblos-314159265359pi
+- LinkedIn: www.linkedin.com/in/yazid-hoblos
 - Email: yazidhoblos4@gmail.com

 I'm always open to interesting conversations and collaboration.

 ## 📚 What I'm currently learning

-I'm currently improving my skills in Topological Data Analysis and learning more about Multi-omics Analysis.
+I'm currently attempting to learn more about Multi-Omics Analysis.

 ## 🌱 What I'm interested in